 We also discussed the occult writer Colin Wilson, who kindly wrote the introduction to Sandy's 'Scrapbook' in return for a case of Bordeaux.
 Wilson was living on Hampstead Heath in a tent when he wrote his break-through best-seller The Outsider.
 But Wilson did not form part of the Oxbridge writers elite and felt that true success eluded him as a result.
 Sandy Robertson's father used to make walking sticks for Wilson.

-Crowley famously used a stretched dried rhino penis as a walking stick.
-Crowley influenced many writers and artists during his time, including Ian Fleming, who tried to enlist Crowley in the war effort, and Dennis Wheatley.
-More info about the use of occult against the Nazi's and the connection between Crowley and Winston Churchill here.
+Aleister Crowley famously used a stretched dried rhino penis as a walking stick.
+Crowley influenced many writers and artists during his time, including James Bond author Ian Fleming, who tried to enlist Crowley in the war effort, and the novelist Dennis Wheatley.
+More info about the use of occult against the Nazis and the connection between Crowley and Winston Churchill here.
 But the more I hear about Crowley, the more I realise that he was a joker, a trickster, someone with a tremendous sense of humour rather than the most wicked man in the world.